-This GTM handbook draws from our real-world experiences in founding companies, investing in and guiding early-stage startups.
-I, Sam Huleatt, along with Jordan Crawford, wanted to share some systems and frameworks we’ve observed as leading to successful go-to-market motions
+This GTM handbook draws from my own experiences founding and investing in venture backed startups.
+I created the guide along with my friend, and sales/GTM genius Jordan Crawford.
+Jordan and I got to know each other at On Deck.
+We wanted to share some systems and strategies we’ve observed as leading to successful B2B go-to-market motions.

 Part 1: Understanding Your Customer